Harley Dual Disc Caliper Rebuild (1977-1983)

 With a flat-blade screwdriver, lightly scrape out any corrosion out of the grooves where the caliper O-ring will seat.

-Before installing, dip the new seal, new piston boot, and piston in brake fluid (DOT 5).
+Coat the new O-ring seal, new piston boot, and piston in DOT 5 brake fluid.
+The O-ring gets installed first, then the dust boot.

 Left and right calipers have identical brake pads, assembly plates, and pins.